Raja2591/Game-Scenes-Dreams-Digital-Art-and-animations-/README.md

 ![](werewolf2.jpg)

 4. This is a spooky scene from a Philadelphia subway station.
+The link to this pic https://www.instagram.com/p/BiaC6GQhflT/

 ![](woman%20subway.jpg)

 5. Spotted spiderman in New York City

 ![](spiderman.jpg)

+6. We need to reject the hatred/jealousy/ego/selfishness within us and become a better person.